-It is also possible to have a tailor-made one-on-one coaching session.
-You decide on topics and content of this session together with the trainer.
-The coaching session is set a convenient date and time for both you and the trainer.
+It is also possible to have a one-on-one coaching session.
+The focus will be on your sleep habits and how you can improve these.
+The coaching session is set a convenient date and time for you both, in Mary Jane’s office in Leiderdorp.

 Just 1 participant